All Collections

 Summary

-In the event you lose or break your device, you can restore access to your wallets by entering your automatic backup master password or by entering your manual back up secret pass phrases.
+In the event you lose or break your device, you can restore access to your cryptocurrency wallets by entering your automatic backup master password or by entering your manual back up recovery phrases (12-word seed phrases).

 Table of contents